abbey-a/quarto-dashboard/README.md

 # Quarto COVID-19 Dashboard

-> **Note:** Interactive charts will not render in GitHub preview — please download the HTML file.
+> **Note:** Interactive charts will not render in GitHub preview.
+Please download the HTML file.

 A sample Quarto-based epidemiologic dashboard developed as a portfolio piece.